ATNoG/of_mobilenode/README.md

 * You can run with the "py" component and use the CLI:

-  ./pox.py forwarding.l3_learning handover_mn py

-The script ext/handover_mn_rules.py handles the Mobile Node handover request while implementes a certain number of dummy rules.
-As in the script before, run it along with l3_learning

-* You can run with the "py" component and use the CLI:

-  ./pox.py forwarding.l3_learning handover_mn_rules py
+  ./pox.py forwarding.l3_learning handover_demo1a py

 ## Get more information
-Check the more information about how to configure and reproduce the experience on the [documentation](http://atnog.github.io/of_mobilenode/index.html).
+For more information about how to configure and reproduce the experience check the [documentation](http://atnog.github.io/of_mobilenode/index.html).